7th Division (Australia): New Guinea

 Meanwhile, the Kokoda Track campaign had become a vicious, see-sawing battle, featuring fierce fighting around Kokoda itself and at Isurava where Private Bruce Kingsbury, from the 2/14th Battalion, was awarded a posthumous VC for his actions on 29 August.
 The Australians withdrew from Isurava, taking part in further actions around Templeton's Crossing and Efogi.
 The 25th Brigade joined the 21st at Ioribaiwa before the Australians made their final stand on Imita Ridge in mid September.
 Having been successfully delayed, the Japanese supply lines were now over extended and in October the 25th Brigade took part in the hard-fought advance that finally pushed the Japanese out of the Owen Stanley Range.
 During this stage of the fighting, actions were fought again at Templeton's Crossing and Oivi–Gorari before the Australians reached the Kumusi River on 13 November.
 During the fighting around the Kokoda Track, 359 men from the division were killed and another 560 were wounded.

 The 21st Brigade returned for the Battle of Buna–Gona in late 1942, in which Australian and US forces suffered very high casualties, while capturing the main Japanese beachheads on the north coast of Papua.
 The 7th Division lost 750 men killed in this fighting and another 1,293 wounded.
+On 19 December 1942 QX5730 Sergeant Lionel Martindale Oxlade 2/7 Australian Division Cavalry Regiment was awarded an immediate Military Medal for having throughout the day and night shown qualities of courage and leadership which were an inspiration to his men.
 Between December 1942 and March 1943, the division was withdrawn back to Australia where, in early 1943, they were converted to the Jungle Divisional establishment, which saw a reduction in the division's manpower by around 4,000 personnel.

 During 1943–1944, the whole 7th Division fought extensive and often bloody operations against Japanese forces in the north east of New Guinea.
 After the airborne landings at Nadzab, west of Lae, divisional troops were flown to the Ramu Valley and Markham Valley between 7 and 12 September.
 Beginning at Nadzab, where Private Richard Kelliher earned a VC, they successfully advanced to Lae simultaneous with the 9th Division, which fell on 16 September.